DibinSvDs/python-projects-algorithms/README.md

 ## Guess the Number F
 This is a number guessing game using Functions and Classes.

 The code is changed but the game is not changed, In this game, If you entered an letter, like 'a', 'b', 'c', 'd', etc., The game will still run, and that is the best thing about this project.
+(By the way, I'm a noob in this game)